nasa/cumulus/packages/api/ecs/async-operation/README.md

 Logs will be output to `${stackName}-${OperationName}EcsLogs`

+## Development
+If you are making changes to this section of the repo, including security patches, you will need to follow the steps to build the Docker image, push the image to ECR, update the [example deployment](../../../../example/cumulus-tf/), and run your changes in Bamboo.

 ## Building and pushing Docker images

+This step should be done as part of the release process.
 For the following commands, replace `<build-number>` with the next build number.
 You can find the latest build number at <https://hub.docker.com/r/cumuluss/async-operation/tags>.
 Currently we are using a regular number as the build number (e.g. `41`) and not a semantic versioning string (e.g. `1.0.0`).